-International Financial Reporting Standards For 2023
+International Financial Reporting Standards for 2023

 International Financial Reporting Standards, or IFRS, are a set of standards intended to regulate international accounting principles.
 More than one hundred countries have replaced their national generally accepted accounting principles with IFRS, with the most notable exception being the United States.